As holidays near, a nationwide rail strike is still on the table. Here's the latest

 We could soon see a repeat of that scenario.
 The nation's freight rail companies and some of their workers have yet to settle on a new contract after three years of negotiations.

+On Monday, we'll find out whether the two largest rail unions have approved or rejected the proposed five-year deal.

 You could be forgiven for thinking — Wait, what?
-Wasn't there a deal?
+Wasn't this already settled?

 The tentative agreement brokered in Washington disappointed many rail workers